BestReviews is reader-supported and may earn an affiliate commission. Details

 Not as high-capacity as others on our list.

 Handles both coffee and espresso pods.
 Sleek design.
 Milk frother adds to the list of drinks it can make.
+Has the ability to brew four different cup sizes.
+The included nespresso capsules give you a good variety to try new flavors.

 It may leak on occasion, and it's noisy.